sdelafond/mitmproxy/release/README.md

     * `2.0.0` for new major versions
     * `2.0.2` for new patch versions
 - Update `latest` tag [here](https://hub.docker.com/r/mitmproxy/mitmproxy/~/settings/automated-builds/)
+- Check that the build for this tag succeeds [https://hub.docker.com/r/mitmproxy/mitmproxy/builds/](here)
+- If build failed:
+  - Fix it and commit
+  - `git tag 3.0.2` the new commit
+  - `git push origin :refs/tags/3.0.2` to delete the old remote tag
+  - `git push --tags` to push the new tag
+  - Check the build details page again

 ## Prepare for next release